SFNet: Faster and Accurate Semantic Segmentation via Semantic Flow: Related Work

 \textbf{Panoptic Segmentation.} Earlier works~\cite{kirillov2019panopticfpn,li2019attention,chen2020banet,porzi2019seamless,yang2019sognet} are proposed to model both stuff segmentation and thing segmentation in one model with different task heads.
-Detection based methods~\cite{xiong2019upsnet,kirillov2019panopticfpn,qiao2021detectors,hou2020real} usually represent things with the box prediction, while several bottom-up models~\cite{cheng2020panoptic,axialDeeplab} perform grouping instance via pixel-level affinity or center heat maps from semantic segmentation results.
-The former introduces complex process, while the latter suffers from the performance drops in complex scenarios.
-Recently, several works~\cite{wang2020maxDeeplab,zhang2021knet,cheng2021maskformer} propose to directly obtain segmentation masks without box supervision.
+Detection-based methods~\cite{xiong2019upsnet,kirillov2019panopticfpn,qiao2021detectors,hou2020real} usually represent things with the box prediction, while several bottom-up models~\cite{cheng2020panoptic,axialDeeplab} perform grouping instance via pixel-level affinity or center heat maps from semantic segmentation results.
+The former introduces the complex process, while the latter suffers from performance drops in complex scenarios.
+Recently, several works~\cite{wang2020maxDeeplab,zhang2021knet,cheng2021maskformer} propose directly obtaining segmentation masks without box supervision.
 However, all of these works ignore the speed issue.
-In the experiment parts, we further show that our method can also lead to better panoptic segmentation results.
+In the experiment, we further show that our method can also lead to better panoptic segmentation results.

-\textbf{Light-weight Architecture Design.} Another important research direction is to design more efficient backbones for the down-stream tasks via various approaches~\cite{howard2017mobilenets,sandler2018mobilenetv2,shufflenetv2,STDCNet}.
+\textbf{Lightweight Architecture Design.} Another critical research direction is to design more efficient backbones for the downstream tasks via various approaches~\cite{howard2017mobilenets,sandler2018mobilenetv2,shufflenetv2,STDCNet}.
 These methods focus on efficient representation learning with various network search approaches.
-Our work is orthogonal to those works, since our goal is to design a light-weight and aligned segmentation head.
+Our work is orthogonal to those works, since we aim to design a lightweight and aligned segmentation head.

-\textbf{Multi-dataset Segmentation.} MSeg~\cite{MSeg_2020_CVPR} proposes to merge most existing datasets in one unified taxonomy and train a unified segmentation model for variant scenes.
-Meanwhile, several following works~\cite{zhou2022simple,li2022language} explore multi-dataset segmentation or detection.
-However, our UDS dataset mainly focuses on driving scene.
-The input images are high resolution and the dataset has fewer semantic classes.
+\textbf{Multi-dataset Segmentation.} MSeg~\cite{MSeg_2020_CVPR} firstly proposes to merge most existing datasets in one unified taxonomy and train a unified segmentation model for variant scenes. {Meanwhile, several following works~\cite{zhou2022simple,li2022language} explore multi-dataset segmentation or detection.
+Compared with MSeg, our UDS dataset mainly focuses on the driving scene and has only 19 classes compared with more than 100 classes in MSeg.
+The input images are high-resolution and are used for auto-driving applications.}